kjansson/minipot/README.md

 The container will stay alive for the session duration (which is configurable) and handle subsequent requests for the same client.
 After the session ends, SSH client information, origin, authentication attempts, SSH requests, user input and file system changes are logged.
 There is also an option to enable packet capture.

 Minipot is aimed at ease of use.
-Just run the binary or run as a container, while having Docker up and running.
+Just build and run the image.
 It will do just fine without any arguments if you just want to try it out, but you can configure it to you liking if you want.
 Read more below.

 # Requirements
 * Docker engine running - https://docs.docker.com/engine/install/
-* Go for building binary (if you don't run Minipot in Docker) - https://go.dev/doc/install

 # Flags
 ```